Attendance Guidelines for Illness

 - Repeated diarrhea

-- Purulent discharge (anything other than clear discharge) from nose or eyes, which indicate a possible contagious condition (green = sinus infection, yellow = bacterial infection)
+- Purulent discharge (anything other than clear) from nose or eyes, which indicate a possible contagious condition (green = sinus infection, yellow = bacterial infection)

 - Active head lice